 For active dog license accounts, please contact City Hall at (250) 489-0233 with any address or phone number changes.
 This ensures that the information on file is correct in the event your dog is lost and needs to be returned home.

 - Where can I buy transit passes?

-Transit passes are available at City Hall, Western Financial Place and the Greyhound Bus Depot.
+Transit passes are available at City Hall and Western Financial Place.
 There are different fares for Adults, Seniors, and Students.
 Tickets are available as Day Passes, Monthly Passes, Semester Passes (for Mount Baker High School students), and books of 10 tickets.

 Fire & Emergency Services